htruong/htruong.github.io/_posts/2018-06-18-forgotten-shameful-hacker.md

 ---

 When I used the word hacker nowadays, what I usually mean by that is a person who is able to pull a fun trick on a piece of hardware or software to make it do something unintended.
 That is fun and cool.
-That's the geeky definition of being a hacker - the kind we are peroud of admitting being.
+That's the geeky definition of being a hacker - the kind we are proud of admitting being.
 But in one period of my life, I used to be the kind of hacker that TV reporters mentioned: the popularist meaning of hacker.
 The bad one.

 I remember being a 14 year old in 2001 or so, I had someone sending me an email asking if I was the one who sent spams from his free hosting service.
 The person who asked me that question was the sysadmin of a company.
 He informed me that he was fired from work because he hosted his server on the same infrastructure.
 I felt incredibly guilty and apologized to him.
 He, a Christian (a minority in Vietnam), said to me that's fine, just not do that in the future and pay it forward.
 He forgave me, and that was that.
 I never shared that story with anyone.
 I didn't understand what it felt like to be fired from a great job then.